Using cobalt with Clustered, Multiply Imputed, and Other Segmented Data

 or pairs of treatment levels, this can be the (standardized) mean

-difference, Kolmogorov-Smirnoff (KS) statistic, etc..
-For continuous
+difference, Kolmogorov-Smirnoff (KS) statistic, etc. For continuous

 treatments, this is the usually treatment-covariate correlation.
 These

-statistics are generated by bal.tab()
+statistics are generated by bal.tab() and can be plotted

-when the data are not segmented.
+using love.plot() when the data are not segmented.
 When the

 data are segmented, these statistics need to be generated within each